-Any boarding student who shall have received 60 demerits during any three successive months, will be put on probation for three months; if, during the three months of probation he shall receive 25 demerits, he will be suspended for a period of six weeks.
+Any boarding student, who shall have received 60 demerits during any three successive months, will be put on probation for three months; if, during the three months of probation he shall receive 25 demerits, he will be liable to suspension for a period not exceeding six weeks.

-Any day scholar who shall have received 45 demerits for any three successive months, will be put on probation for three months; if, during the three months of probation he shall receive 20 demerits, he will be suspended for six weeks.
+Any day scholar who shall have received 45 demerits for any three successive months, will be put on probation for three months; if, during the three months of probation he shall receive 20 demerits, he will be liable to suspension for a period not exceeding six weeks.